-(Psalm 22:16).
-"Dogs": This band of evil doers who thirsted for the blood of Christ to be shed were men void of the Spirit of God and His love.
-They were jealous of Jesus because of His great power and blessings from above, and they were cut to the heart and condemned by His purity, and also they were angry because He would not condone and honour them.
+Psalm 22:16 "Dogs": the band of evil doers who thirsted for the blood of Christ to be shed.
+They were men void of the love and Spirit of God.
+They were jealous of Jesus because of His great power and blessings from above, they were cut to the heart and condemned by His purity, and they were angry because He would not condone and honor them.
 Such malicious hatred caused them to crave His death.
 They were beasts, brute animals who were in the grossest darkness man could ever be in.
-They were able to look upon Him suffering, bleeding and dying on the cross and gloat over it and rejoice.
+They were able to look upon Him suffering, bleeding and dying on the cross, gloat over it, and rejoice.

-(Psalm 22:18), "Vesture": This was evidently an outer garment, as described in John 19:23 as a coat without seam, as one woven piece of work.
+Psalm 22:18 "Vesture": evidently an outer garment, as described in John 19:23 as a coat without seam; one woven piece of work.

-(Psalm 22:21), "Darling": The Hebrew meaning for this is "my only one."
+Psalm 22:20 "Darling": my only one (Hebrew).
 This means His precious life, the only one of it, the only one like it in purity and holiness before God.
-He is praying for God to redeem His life from the destruction the dogs were tearing Him with.
-His prayer was answered in that God raised Him to reign triumphant over death and the grave.

-(Psalm 22:30), "A seed...a generation": This is definitely

-pointing to the New Testament Church, the holy Bride of Christ.
-We are the seed, the out-growth and planting of Christ and His gospel, as Peter put it in I Peter 2:9, "Ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people."
+Psalm 22:30 "A seed...a generation": the New Testament Church, the holy Bride of Christ.
+We are the seed, the outgrowth and planting of Christ and His gospel, as in I Peter 2:9: "Ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people."

-(Psalm 22:31), "A people that shall be born": This is referring to the new birth into the kingdom of God, a spiritual birth that brings forth a spiritual people, "by the washing of regeneration and renewing of the Holy Ghost."
-Titus 3:5.
+Psalm 22:31 "A people that shall be born": the new birth into the kingdom of God; a spiritual birth that brings forth a spiritual people, "by the washing of regeneration and renewing of the Holy Ghost" (Titus 3:5).
 "He hath done this": The word "this" is a word added by the translators and is not in the original text.
 The Hebrew says, "He hath finished."
-Thus we see that Christ quoted the beginning of this Psalm "My God, my God, why hast thou forsaken me?"
-(Matt.
-27:46), and the ending, "Itis finished" (John 19:30), while hanging on the cross.
+Thus we see that Christ quoted the beginning of this Psalm, "My God, my God, why hast thou forsaken me?"
+(Matthew 27:46), and the ending, "It is finished" (John 19:30), while hanging on the cross.

-This 22nd Psalm is beyond all doubt a clear and direct prophecy of Christ and His humiliation and suffering followed by His triumphant victory.
+The 22nd Psalm is, beyond all doubt, a clear and direct prophecy of Christ and His humiliation and suffering, followed by His triumphant victory.
 It is quoted several times in the New Testament.
-Christ uttered the first phrase while suffering on the cross.
-(Matthew 27:46), and also the last phrase in John 19:30. as already stated.
-The scornful Jewish leaders unwittingly quoted part of this Psalm almost word for word (verse 8) in Matthew 27:43, "He trusted in God; let him deliver him now. if he will have him: for he said.
-I am the Son of God."
-Verse 18 was literally fulfilled as Matthew 27:35 stated: "And they crucified him, and parted his garments, casting lots: that it might be fulfilled which was spoken by the prophet, They parted my garments among them, and upon my vesture did they cast lots."
-Verse 22 was quoted in Hebrews 2:12 like this: "For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethren, saying, I will declare thy name unto my brethren, in the midst of the church will I sing praise unto thee."
+Christ uttered the first phrase while suffering on the cross (Matthew 27:46); the last phrase is quoted in John 19:30.
+The scornful Jewish leaders unwittingly quoted part of this Psalm almost word for word (verse 8) in Matthew 27:43, "He trusted in God; let him deliver him now, if he will have him: for he said, I am the Son of God."
+Verse 18 was literally fulfilled as Matthew 27:35 stated: "And they crucified him. and parted his garments, casting lots: that it might be fulfilled which was spoken by the prophet, They parted my garments among them, and upon my vesture did they cast lots."
+Verse 22 was guoted in Hebrews 2:11-12 like this: "For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethren, saying, I will declare thy name unto my brethren, in the midst of the church will I sing praise unto thee."

 Seeing then that the New Testament writers emphatically applied this Psalm to Jesus Christ and His sufferings, we can be assured that it was truly so.
-And we can see the rest of the Psalm, as a whole, to be fitting to the humiliation and reproach that Christ bore for us.
-It is attributed to be written by David. -Leslie C. Busbee
+We can see the rest of the Psalm, as a whole, to be fitting to the humiliation and reproach that Christ bore for us.
+The authorship is attributed to David.